danielgtaylor/berry-gardener/source/plants/jostaberry/index.md

   </div>
   <div class="row">
     <span class="column">
-      <strong>History</strong>: The original jostaberry, developed in the 1950's in Breitbrunn West Germany by Dr. Rudolph Bauer and released in 1977.
-Open pollinated cross of ('Silvergieters Schwarze' R. nigrum &#10005; 'Grüne Hansa' R. uva-crispa) &#10005; ('Langtraubige Schwarze' R. nigrum &#10005; 'Worcesterberry' R. divaricatum).
+      <strong>History</strong>: The original jostaberry, developed in the 1955 in Breitbrunn West Germany by Dr. Rudolph Bauer and released in 1977.
+Open pollinated F2 cross of ('Silvergieters Schwarze' R. nigrum &#10005; 'Grüne Hansa' R. uva-crispa) &#10005; ('Langtraubige Schwarze' R. nigrum &#10005; R. divaricatum).
 The process to merge these fruits began in 1883, however ran into problems with fruit set that were eventually solved with a chemical treatment called colchicine.
     </span>
   </div>
   <div class="row">